Impact

 Risk and Exploitability

-The exploitability of this flaw is straightforward: it requires only the ability to send unauthenticated HTTP DELETE requests to the exposed API endpoint, which is feasible over a network.
+The exploitability of this flaw remains straightforward: it requires only the ability to send unauthenticated HTTP DELETE requests to the exposed API endpoint, which is feasible over a network.
 Because any user, run, or agent identifier can be specified, an attacker can target arbitrary records.
 The likely attack vector is remote network access.
-With no EPSS, CVSS, or KEV data available, the risk is assessed as high based on the severity of the impact and the low barrier to exploitation.
+EPSS score of <1% and CVSS score of 6.5 indicate moderate severity, but combined with the absence of authentication/authorization controls (CWE-306, CWE-862) and the ease of exploitation, the overall risk remains high.

 OpenCVE Enrichment